johannist/Java-Cheat-Sheet-1/JavaCheatSheet/CheatSheet.md

     uses the class.
 - **Inheritance** – this is concerned with the relationship between classes.
 The relationship takes the form of a parent and child.
 The child uses the methods defined in the parent class.
-The main purpose of inheritance is; Re-usability– a number of children, can inherit from the same parent.
+The main purpose of inheritance is; `Re-usability`– a number of children, can inherit from the same parent.
 This is very useful when we have to provide common functionality such as adding, updating and deleting data from the database.
 - **Polymorphism** – this is concerned with having a single form but many different